ktrrbypass/CleanWidgy/README.md

 - Profit

 ### Note
-- This doesn't actuallt work yet due to springboard cache.
+- This doesn't actually work yet due to springboard cache.
 - Im working on a method to clear it tho

 ### Disclaimer